 Sleep quality used the PSQI to assess, a self-administered questionnaire used to evaluate sleep quality over the previous month.
 It comprises 19 self-response questions.
 PSQI is constructed of 7 components; each component is scored from 0 to 3, giving a total PSQI score ranging from 0 to 21; the higher the score is, the lower the sleep quality.
-Patients with scores of \leq 5 are considered free of sleep disturbances, while scores from 6 to 10 indicate mild alterations in sleep, scores from 11 to 15 indicate moderate sleep disturbances, and scores from 16 to 21 indicate severe disturbances.
-The validity of the PSQI has been confirmed by several studies in different patient populations.
-16
+Patients with scores of \leq 5 are considered free of sleep disturbances, while scores from 6 to 10 indicate mild alterations in sleep, scores from 11 to 15 indicate moderate sleep disturbances.
+The validity of the PSQI has been confirmed by several studies in different patient populations.16